 Yes.
 Blood vessels damaged from diabetic retinopathy can cause vision loss.

-People with diabetes should get a comprehensive dilated eye examination or screening at least once a year.
+People with diabetes should get an eye examination or screening at least once a year.
 If you have diabetic retinopathy, your ophthalmologist can recommend treatment to help prevent its progression.

 Subscribe to our mailing list to get the updates to your email inbox...